While there are plenty of reputable golf cart brands out there, it’s important to be aware of the ones that may not be

 The Icon golf cart has several features.
 One aspect that sets them apart is that they’re fully loaded, regardless of the model you’re considering.

 While this golf cart has some advantages, as mentioned above, it also has some disadvantages.
-These Icon Golf cart problems are reasons to avoid this golf cart.
+These Icon Golf cart problems are the reasons I included this cart in the Golf Cart Brands to Avoid list.

 - Ease of maintenance due to electrical nature and few moving parts.